Tudat/tudat/tutorials/tudatFeatures/astroTools/framestateTransformations.rst

 Spherical-orbital elements
 **************************
 The spherical elements are typically used to denote the conditions in atmospheric flight.
 In most applications, they will be used to denote the state in a body-fixed frame.
-The details of the physical meaning of the elements id discussed here.
+The details of the physical meaning of the elements is discussed here.
 The element indices in Tudat are the following:

 .. code-block:: cpp